husarnet/esp32-internet-ota/README.md

 # esp32-internet-ota

-Project template allowing to update the ESP32 firmware over the Internet using GitHub Actions and Husarnet VPN Client for Arduino.
+Project template allowing to update the ESP32 firmware over the Internet using GitHub Actions and Husarnet peer-to-peer VPN Client.

 > **Prerequisites**
 >